michael-milette/moodle-filter_filtercodes/README.md

 * {ifminmanager}{/ifminmanager} : Will display the enclosed content only if the user is logged-in as a manager or above.
 * {ifadmin}{/ifadmin} : Will display the enclosed content only if the user is logged-in as an administrator.
 * {ifdev}{/ifdev} : Will display the enclosed content only if the user is logged-in as an administrator and developer debugging mode is enabled.
+* {ifcustomrole roleshortname}{/ifcustomrole} : Will display enclosed content only if the user has the custom role specified by its shortname within the current context.
+* {ifnotcustomrole roleshortname}{/ifnotcustomrole} : Will display enclosed content only if the user does not have the custom role specified by its shortname within the current context.
 * {ifhome}{/ifhome} : Will display the enclosed content only if the user is on the Moodle Home Front Page.
 * {ifdashboard}{/ifdashboard} : Will display the enclosed content only if the user is on the Moodle Dashboard.
 * {ifincourse}{/ifincourse} : Will display the enclosed content only if the user is in a course other than the Front page.